Anemia: symptoms, treatment, prevention

 - Medicinal.

-Iron deficiency anemia is characterized by disruptions in the formation of hemoglobin, which contributes to iron deficiency.
-The underlying reason for the onset of this type of anemia is in blood loss or in an unbalanced diet, in which there is not enough iron.
+Iron deficiency anemia is characterized by failures in the formation of hemoglobin, which contributes to iron deficiency.
+The fundamental cause of this type of anemia is blood loss or an unbalanced diet that does not contain enough iron.

-It is this species that is more often diagnosed at the time of pregnancy or in the post-perinatal period, as well as in children whose growth is accelerated.
-In adults, the disease often occurs due to blood loss and this does not have to be severe loss.
-Even microbleeding of an internal, latent nature (about 5-10 ml per day) leads to an imbalance.
-With a single volumetric loss of blood, anemia may also appear.
+It is this type that is most often diagnosed during pregnancy or in the post-perinatal period, as well as in children whose growth is accelerated.
+In adults, the disease often occurs due to blood loss and this does not necessarily have to be severe losses.
+Even microbleedings of an internal, hidden nature (about 5-10 ml per day) lead to imbalance.
+With a one-time volume loss of blood, anemia may also occur.
 The situation is especially aggravated if the blood loss is repeated, then the body simply does not have time to restore reserves.

-If we prioritize the causes of blood loss in which iron deficiency anemia occurs, then the order will be as follows:
+If we prioritize the causes of blood loss that causes iron deficiency anemia, the order will be as follows:

 - Uterine bleeding.